hapytex/any-pat/README.md

 with <code>n&#8407;</code> the (sorted) tuple of names found in the patterns.
 It then makes a view pattern <code>e -&gt; n&#8407;</code> that thus maps the found values for the variables to the names that can then be used in the body of the function.

 There are some (small) optimizations that for example are used if no variable names are used in the patterns, or only one.
 If a wildcard pattern is used, it can also omit the `Maybe` data type.

+For `rangepat`, it first converts the range to a `RangeObj`, and then checks membership in constant time (given we assume that operations on `Int` run in constant time).

 ## `any-pat` is **inferred** *safe* Haskell